Posted: January 30th, 2019 - By: Allison Gilbreath

-Learning to drive is a rite of passage to young adulthood for millions of youth.
-It brings new levels of independence and opportunities, enabling young people to take themselves to school, work, and extra-curricular activities.
-Studies have shown that kids with access to a car do better in school, get better jobs, have more college options, and have more successful careers.
+Learning to drive in the teen years is a rite of passage to young adulthood for millions of youth.
+It brings new levels of independence and opportunities, enabling young people to drive themselves to school, work, and activities.
+Without a driver’s license, young people in foster care often miss out on age-appropriate adolescent experiences and opportunities that contribute to success in adulthood.

 That was the case for former foster youth, Brittany Fuller.
 The day she turned age 18, she left her foster home.
 Brittany moved in with her boyfriend’s family.
 “I was a grownup, having to be driven to college and having to be driven to work by my boyfriend’s mom because I didn’t have a learner’s or a license,” she said.
 And though she felt like she was independent, “in a way I wasn’t because I had to depend on someone else to take me to the store.”
 Her sister then came to live with her, but again, no license or way to get to work because there is no public transportation in southwest Virginia.

 “It put a huge strain on me, you know, dealing with college and work,” said Brittany, “in addition to being a new mom.”

 The difficulty of her sister not having a license impacted her entire family.
 Brittany said when her sister would get off work at 1am, Brittany would have to drag her sleeping baby out of bed, often in the dead of winter, to go pick up her sister from her job.
 “No license made it really difficult on her as well,” said Brittany.

 Brittany is not alone, nationally only 3% of youth received their driver’s licenses while in care and it is estimated that only 5% of youth in care in Virginia are getting their’s.

 What the General Assembly Is Doing About It